-- Curriculum Vitae for the Principal Investigator
+- Curriculum Vitae for the Principal Investigator.

 Reporting and Publicity

-- Recognize the support of FRAXA in any presentation of the work at professional meetings and conferences.
-The grantee institution and Principal Investigator will cooperate fully with FRAXA in announcement through the news media of grants awarded and in materials prepared to publicize work under the grant.
+Before a project can start, the scientists funded will work with FRAXA to develop a non-confidential lay description of the project for fraxa.org and social media.
+The grantee institution, Principal Investigator, and Fellow will cooperate fully with FRAXA in announcements through the news media of grants awarded and in materials prepared to publicize work under the grant.

-“Invention” means all discoveries, improvements, inventions, new concepts and ideas arising from the study together with all related data, results and information.
-Title to any Invention shall reside with the grantee institution.
-The grantee institution will notify FRAXA promptly after identifying any Invention that the grantee institution believes is patentable, and will supply FRAXA with copies of that Invention.
-For a patented Invention conceived and reduced to practice that is subsequently licensed under this grant, FRAXA and the grantee institution will negotiate in good faith to enter into a licensing agreement consistent with the grantee institution’s policies and procedures solely for the equitable distribution of net income from the invention, taking into consideration the level of funding provided.
+Grantee institution shall make reasonable efforts to license the Invention for commercial development to a third-party.
+For a patented Invention conceived and reduced to practice that is subsequently licensed under this grant, FRAXA and the grantee institution will negotiate in good faith to enter into a royalty sharing agreement consistent with the grantee institution’s policies and procedures solely for the equitable distribution of net income from the Invention, taking into consideration the level of funding provided.

-For further information please contact Michael Tranfaglia
+For further information please contact Michael Tranfaglia, MD.